pforret/blog.toolstud.io/_posts/2023/2023-05-04-foot-lambert.md

 tags:
   - light
   - candela
+  - lumen
   - screen
   - projection
 ---

+In the projection business, there is a unit for ‘how much light is coming from that screen, actually?’.
+This is called the foot-Lambert or fL.

 To [calculate foot lamberts](https://toolstud.io/video/lambert.php) (fL) from lumens and screen size, you can use the following formula: